m1kql/jekyll-academic/_pages/docs.md

 <h2 id="othconfig"><a href="#top" class="primary"><span class="bi bi-link-45deg"></span></a> Other configurations</h2>

-To configure your navigation sidebar, go to the `_data/` directory and edit the YAML file.
+To configure your navigation sidebar, go to the `_data/` directory and create a YAML file named `nav.yml`.

 It is presented in this format: